mzettersten/color-rule-kid/README.md

 ## Questions

-Feel free to contact me at **martincz@princeton.edu** if you have any comments or questions about the data or the analyses.
+Feel free to contact me at **mzettersten@ucsd.edu** if you have any comments or questions about the data or the analyses.